 Once you get past the consultation phase, there’s more good news when it comes to money.
 Most firms (including the Cochran Firm in Philadelphia) will carry out personal injury litigation on a no-win/no-fee basis.

 So, unless we secure a verdict or settlement on your behalf, we won’t charge you anything.
-If you do receive a payout, we’ll charge a percentage of it as our fee; this number will be based on various features of your case, such as whether or not it goes to trial.
+If you receive a payout, we’ll charge a percentage of it as our fee; this number will be based on various features of your case, such as whether or not it goes to trial.

 It’s no secret that medical care can get extremely expensive in the United States.
-According to HealthCare.gov, the average cost of a 3-day stay in hospital in the U.S. is $30,000; if you sustain serious injuries, the overall expenses you incur could be much greater.
+According to HealthCare.gov, the average cost of a 3-day stay in a hospital in the U.S. is $30,000; if you sustain serious injuries, the overall expenses you incur could be much greater.

 Sadly, for many accident victims, the financial troubles don’t finish with medical bills.
 If your accident-related injuries prevent you from going back to work, you could be left without an income.